asiFarran/Phonegap-Plugins-LocalNotifications/README.md

     phonegap local plugin add https://github.com/asiFarran/Phonegap-Plugins-LocalNotifications.git

-On iOS the plugin uses method swizzling on AppDelegate to hool into the app lifecyle and avoid making manual changes to the main AppDelegate code.
+On iOS the plugin uses method swizzling on AppDelegate to hook into the app lifecyle and avoid making manual changes to the main AppDelegate code.
 This solution has been adopted from the code for the <a target='_blank' href='https://github.com/phonegap-build/PushPlugin'>PushNotification plugin </a>

 ## Usage:

 The plugin creates the object window.plugin.localNotification

 To add a notification:

     window.plugin.localNotification.add({